MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/monitor-service.md

 ---
 title: Monitor Service
-description: This article describes the Monitor Service activity invokes runbooks when a service has been started or stopped. ms.custom: "" ms.date: "05/13/2016" ms.prod: system-center
+description: This article describes about the Monitor Service activity that invokes runbooks when a service has been started or stopped. ms.custom: "" ms.date: "05/13/2016" ms.prod: system-center